George Dunlop Leslie

 George Dunlop Leslie (2 July 1835 - 21 February 1921) was a British genre painter, author and illustrator.
+He worked mainly in oils, but also watercolour.

+After painting subjects in various genres and styles in his early career, he found great success with meticulously painted pictures of pretty women, singly or in groups, mostly in expensive contemporary dress, and performing everyday activities, or nothing much at all.
+These became the bulk of his output.
+He also painted some twilight landscapes.

 Life and work

 Leslie was born into an artistic family, his father was the notable genre painter Charles Robert Leslie RA, and his uncle Robert Leslie was a marine artist.
 He studied art first at Cary's Art Academy, then from 1854 at the Royal Academy.
 His first exhibition at the Academy was in 1859, and he showed his work every year thereafter.
 He became an Associate (ARA) in 1868 and a full Royal Academician (RA) in 1876.